Are you seeing red flags before you even meet in person? Maybe you should just ... not.

 I've made a lot of mistakes while on first dates.
-There's the clumsiness that seems to find it's way onto the table and knock over a few glasses every so often and my unfiltered mouth that leads me into off-limit conversation territory where I find myself in heated arguments over things like ObamaCare and my feelings on Governor Christie.
-But thanks to power of the Internet and our TMI-posting and texting generation, I've also ruined or ended first dates before they even began.
+There's that clumsiness that seems to find its way onto the table and knock over a glass, or my unfiltered mouth leads me into off-limit conversation territory where I find myself in heated arguments over things like ObamaCare and my feelings on Governor Christie.
+But thanks to power of the Internet and our TMI-posting and texting generation, I've also ended (or just ruined) first dates before they even began.

 If you know just a couple things about a person, you can learn a whole lot about them before you even step foot in their presence for the first time.
 Things like when their last relationship ended, what summer camp they went to, and even what they dressed up as for Halloween.
 You can also find more important things like if they've been arrested or made headline news or even if they are, surprisingly, still in a relationship.

-Here are 7 things that made people end a date before it even began:
+Here are 7 things that made some date-goers say "NEVERMIND" to a date before it even began:

-Partying ways on social media don't just turn off college admissions and employers.
+Partying on social media doesn't just turn off college admissions and employers – if you're not into the party atmosphere yourself, then they are probably going to drive you crazy.
 "I saw on Facebook that he went to a lot of raves and clubs and that's not my style.
 I'm more into someone who is a homebody and doesn't drink a lot because I don't like to drink." — Sasha P., 31

 Nothing screams 'red flag' like a mean text before you've even met.
 "If someone has a negative attitude or is rude to me over text messages before we’ve actually met, that means they are too much drama and I have zero interest in actually going on a date with them." — Alegra S., 20

-Put down the smartphone.
+It may be time to tell them to put down the phone if they are driving you nuts before you even meet.
 "If a girl is texting nonstop, it's a huge turn off.
 We haven't even met in person yet, save your life story for then.
 If I learn more about you before I meet you, I lose interest." — Sam K., 33

-One way to destroy a meet-up your online match?
-Saying you're a secret agent.
+One way to destroy a meet-up with your online match?
+Saying you're anything other than what you really are.
 "My online date, who I was so excited to meet, flaked out of our plans for our first date.
 He called the next day to apologize and said he had a "mission."
 I asked him about his job (because he ignored it the first time I asked) and told me he was a secret agent, giving me details about where he was going and what he'd be doing.
 Why on earth would a secret agent reveal this to an online date?" — Trixie, M, 26.